evelthon/Zotero-to-DSpace/README.md

   -hdl HANDLE, --handle HANDLE
                         This is the collection handle (target collection) If none is specified, 7/1234 is used.
-  -ao, --add_orcids     Add ORCiDs from file.
+  -ao, --add-orcids     Add ORCiDs from file.
 It loads ORCiDs from
                         ./settings/orcid.csv.
 This CSV file includes 3 columns (surname, name, ORCiD).